 2. Learn how to sell, or beef up the skills you have.
 Often when executives are asked what’s the critical skill for succeeding in organizations, they will answer: the ability to persuade, that is, sell your ideas.
 Selling effectively requires a total integration of belief in what you are pitching, the right argument, tone and language for the right audience, appropriate body language and facial expressions and timing.
 Role play, video your performance and have trusted colleagues critique.

 3. Stay in the now.
 The ultra hard-charging world of tech is learning how to keep the focus in the present.
 The leadership recognized that’s how results happen.
 It’s a disaster to project into the future including expectations of product home runs and wealth.
-One of the ways Silicon Valley is doing that is through mindfulness or meditation.
-Just about anyone can manage to navigate the current 24 hours.
-A welcome side effect is preventing emotional exhaustion from time-travel.

 4. Give yourself permission to do something you love.
 At Yahoo, since Mayer is the boss she’s the one who gives permission to employees to do the one thing which is most important to them.
 It could be attending their children’s sports events or practicing for a marathon.
 That’s the key to preventing resentment.
 Since you’re the executive, it’s up to you to allow yourself to take the time for what really matters to you.
 That could be writing a book or taking a course in urban architecture.